519 South Orange Avenue. As of June 2014, the Department of Public Relations and Marketing is located in this building.

 McQuaid Hall.
 Named after Bishop Bernard McQuaid, first president of Seton Hall, this building was constructed in the early 1900s.
 The School of Diplomacy and International Relations is located on the first floor of this building.
 The Department of Mathematics and Computer Science is located on the second floor.

 Mooney Hall.
-Named for Monsignor James Mooney, president of Seton Hall from 1907-22, the building houses the Center for Academic Success, the Transfer Student Center, Pre-Major Advising, ROTC/Military Science, Counseling and Psychological Services, the Mailroom, the Print Shop, the University CORE, Upward Bound and classrooms and offices.
+Named for Monsignor James Mooney, president of Seton Hall from 1907-22, the building houses the Center for Academic Success, the Transfer Student Center, Pre-Major Advising, ROTC/Military Science, Counseling and Psychological Services, the Mailroom, the Print Shop, the University CORE and classrooms and offices.